ojaynico/create-ojaynico-krn/README.md

 1. cd ProjectName
 2. Install dependencies using `yarn install` OR `npm install`
 3. Assemble your kotlin module using `yarn run gradleAssemble` OR `npm run gradleAssemble`

+   **NOTE**: The above two commands will run when gradle is installed on your system.

+   If it fails you can run the following commands inside shared directory.

+   `cd shared`

+   `./gradlew assemble`
 4. Bundle the React Native application by running `yarn run start` OR `npm run start`
-4. Run app on android or ios using `yarn/npm run android` OR `yarn/npm run ios`
+5. Run app on android or ios using `yarn/npm run android` OR `yarn/npm run ios`

 **NOTE**:
 - Choose either npm or yarn to run your scripts.